NuGet/NuGet.Client/docs/project-overview.md

 ---
-date-generated: 2020-03-30T13:41:16
+date-generated: 2020-03-30T16:12:17
 tool: NuGetTasks.GenerateMarkdownDoc
 ---

 # NuGet Project Overview

-Below is a list of projects contained in the NuGet.Client repo, organized by source and test projects
+Below is a list of projects contained in the NuGet.Client repo, organized by product and test projects.

 ## Product Projects